foremast/foremast/_docs/pipeline_examples.rst

   - A manual checkpoint stage.
 This requires human intervention to approve deployment to the next environment.

-Stages 3-6 repeat for each environment/account defined in :doc:`pipeline_json`.
+Stages 3-6 repeat for each environment/account defined in :ref:`pipeline_json`.

 .. image:: _static/minimal-pipeline-example.png